cecid/hermes-docs/docs/source/application.rst

       <as2_to> as2to <as2_to>
       <type> type </type>

-   Sample WSDL request for the AS2 sender web service:
+   Compose a sample SOAP request to send an AS2 message:

    .. code-block:: java